The CMA’s Board of Directors is responsible for the good functioning of the CMA enterprise and to manage its affairs. The CMA Board of Directors will:

 - promote and encourage courageous and influential dialogue and advocacy

 Doctors Nova Scotia has one representative on the CMA board.
-That representative can serve a maximum of two, three-year terms.

 The Doctors Nova Scotia CMA representative also sits on the association’s Board of Directors as a non-voting member.

 Physicians wishing to represent Doctors Nova Scotia on the CMA board of directors must: